Posting Begin Date: 2024/02/05

 • Incumbents must be able to walk over rough terrain while lifting/packing up to 50 pounds, to safely navigate wadeable streams in hip boots and waders, and to walk up to eight miles a day along stream banks and trails.

-• Needed to work June – September 2024 (end date flexible for students)
+• Needed to work mid-May – mid-September 2024 (end date flexible for students)

-• It is preferred that applicants have or are working towards a BS in Natural Resources (or related field) or have equivalent job experience and training.
-The ideal applicant would have past experience performing water quality monitoring activities and working in various conditions outdoors.
-Incumbents can typically expect to work overtime and will camp at developed or undeveloped campgrounds up to four nights a week.
+It is preferred that applicants have or are working towards a BS in Natural Resources (or related field) or have equivalent job experience and training.
+The ideal applicant would be detail-oriented, have experience performing water quality monitoring activities, and be comfortable navigating to backcountry sites in 4x4 vehicles as well as on foot.
+Incumbents can typically expect to work overtime and will enjoy a combination of camping and hotel stays throughout the summer.
 Applicants should be OK with minimal/no cell service for days at a time and be able to accommodate a flexible schedule.
-Applicants should be comfortable handling living and dead fish and will be required to voucher some specimens in the field.
-Experience driving 4x4 vehicles in a backcountry setting and using navigational tools to find remote sites is considered a plus and should be clearly outlined in a resume or cover letter.
+Applicants should be comfortable handling living and dead fish, as well as procuring fish tissue samples and vouchering specimens in the field.
+Past experience on a field crew or with white water rafting will be considered favorable and should be clearly outlined in a resume or cover letter.

 • Transportation to and from field to regional office location

 • Hourly salary and field day per diem

 • Transportation between home and regional office location

 The State of Idaho is committed to providing equal employment opportunities and prohibit discrimination against qualified individuals based on their status as protected veterans or individuals with disabilities and prohibit discrimination against all individuals based on their race, color, religion, political affiliation or belief, sex, national origin, genetics, or any other status protected under applicable federal, state, or local laws.